Your practice sessions are where you make progress as a guitarist. The better quality practice you can have, the faster you will learn.

 - No music stand or table for learning materials and tools

-- Computer with useful gear available
+- Computer with useful gear available and ready to use

 - Lots of pedals on shelves and no pedalboard means the pedals aren’t instantly accessible

 - The amp isn’t plugged in and ready to go